Singular semipositive metrics in non-Archimedean geometry: Projective Berkovich spaces and model functions

 The collection of finite dimensional spaces $\Div_0(\cX)^*_\R \simeq \cD(\cX)^*_\R$ endowed with the transpose of pull-back morphisms on divisors and the topology of the pointwise convergence forms an inductive system, and we have: \begin{cor} For each model $\cX$, let $\ev_\cX:\Xan\to\Div_0(\cX)^*_\R$ be the evaluation map defined by $\langle\ev_\cX(x),D\rangle=\f_D(x)$.
 Then the induced map

 is a homeomorphism onto its image. \end{cor} The image of this map will be described in Corollary~\ref{cor:retract}. \begin{proof} The map in question is continuous since any model function is continuous.
 It is injective by Corollary~\ref{cor:dense}.
-Since $\Xan$ is compact, we conclude that it is a homeomorphism onto its image. \end{proof}
+Since $\Xan$ is compact and since $\varprojlim_{\cX\in \cM_X}\Div_0(\cX)_\R^*$ is Hausdorff, we conclude that the map is a homeomorphism onto its image. \end{proof}